M-earnest/docker_workshop/_sources/advanced/creating.md

 `CMD ["cat", "/info/README.md"]`

-To make a docker image executable you'll need to include either an 'ENTRYPOINT', an 'CMD' or a mixture of both instructions.
+To make a docker image executable you'll need to include either an `ENTRYPOINT`, an `CMD` or a mixture of both instructions.
 These specify what should happen when a container starts, and what arguments can be passed to modify the behaviour of the container.

-The ENTRYPOINT specifies a command that will always be executed when the container starts (i.e. this should be the "main" command), while CMD defines the default arguments of the container, e.g.
+The `ENTRYPOINT` specifies a command that will always be executed when the container starts (i.e. this should be the "main" command), while `CMD` defines the default arguments of the container, e.g.

-`ENTRYPOINT ["echo", "Hello, World!"]`
+`ENTRYPOINT ["echo", "Hello World!"]`

     or

-`CMD ["echo", "Hello, World!"]`
+`CMD ["echo", "Hello World!"]`

-Given no further arguments when the container is run (after we've build it, of course), both of these will simply print "Hello World!", but the behavior of the 'CMD' command can be overriden when the container is run with specific instruction, e.g. 'docker run myimage Hello, Docker!' prints "Hello, Docker!" instead of "Hello World!".
+Given no further arguments when the container is run (after we've build it, of course), both of these will simply print "Hello World!", but the behavior of the 'CMD' command can be overwritten when the container is run with specific instruction, e.g. 'docker run myimage Hello, Docker!' prints "Hello, Docker!" instead of "Hello World!".

-A practical use case can be to combine both instructions, so that the entrypoint provides a command that is always exectued, while CMD provides arguments that the user might want to exchange, e.g. if we want our container to execute a python script, we simply provide command line argument "python" as our ENTRYPOINT and use CMD to specify a default name of the script.
+A practical use-case can be to combine both instructions, so that `ENTRYPOINT` provides a command that is always exectued, while `CMD` provides arguments that the user might want to exchange, e.g. if we want our container to execute a python script, we simply provide command line argument "python" as our ENTRYPOINT and use CMD to specify a default name of the script.

 ```
     FROM python:3.10